25 Best Maui Snorkeling Spots & Beach Guide

 VIDEO, Photos, Directions, Facilities & More - click here

 Keawakapu is a long sandy beach with fairly shallow waters just outside a popular beachfront restaurant and resort.
-There is plenty of space to lie out on the soft golden sand, but there is no shade, so you’ll want to bring an umbrella.
+There is plenty of space to lie out on the soft golden sand, but there is no shade, so you’ll want to rent an umbrella and bring it with you.
 Driving south, Keawakapu is the last beach you’ll find before the Wailea beaches.

-You will be happy to see trumpetfish, sergeant majors, unicornfish, brown surgeonfish, and saddleback wrasses here.
-You will also be delighted to swim with Hawaii’s state fish, the humuhumunukunukuapua’a, butterflyfish, and goatfish.
-There is a very good chance you’ll have the chance to swim with a sea turtle or two, as well!
+You will likely be very satisfied with snorkeling here; to see trumpetfish, sergeant majors, unicornfish, brown surgeonfish, and saddleback wrasses.
+You may have the chance to swim with Hawaii’s state fish, the humuhumunukunukuapua’a, butterflyfish, and goatfish.
+There is a VERY GOOD chance you’ll have the chance to swim with a sea turtle (or two), as well!

-The fish congregate around the lava fingers located on the right side of Keawakapu.
+Fish congregate around the lava fingers located on the right side of Keawakapu.
 When entering the water, find a sandy place and be sure to avoid the large rocks that are scattered about next to the reef.
-If you like, you can swim around this entire point and back.
-Sometimes the water can be rough, impeding visibility and pushing you quickly toward the reef.
-Know your skill level and energy level before going in, and use common sense while snorkeling.
+If you like, you can swim around the point and back.
+Be warned, sometimes the water can be rough, impeding visibility and pushing you quickly toward the reef.
+Know your skill level and energy level before going in, and always use common sense while snorkeling (or any ocean activity).

-When you have finished snorkeling Keawakapu, or you want to take a break, hop out onto the sandy beach or the manicured lawn outside the resort, and relax.
+When you've conquered snorkeling Keawakapu, or you want to take a break, hop out onto the sandy beach or the manicured lawn outside the resort, and chill.

 To learn more about accessing Keawakapu Beach and where to snorkel, check out our recent blog ‘Snorkel With Sea Turtles‘.